voidmanee/voidmanee.github.io/README.md

 # voidmanee's Technical Blog

-Security researcher and developer documenting technical deep-dives, reverse engineering projects, and real-world development challenges.
+Tinkerer, Security researcher and developer documenting technical deep-dives, reverse engineering projects, and real-world development challenges.

 **[About](about.md)** | 20+ years professional experience | From bare metal to blockchain